akshaybadola/itlab2018/docs/index.md

----
-title: IT Lab 2018
----

-These are the notes and exercises for the ITLAB 2018, for SCIS, UoH.

 [Session 1: Intro to Python](https://github.com/akshaybadola/itlab2018/blob/master/slides/1-Intro.pdf)
 is currently in pdf, though the rest of the sessions are and will be in markdown format.
 Currently testing raw markdown as well [intro](./1-intro.md)